pacostanzo/jandchase-api/README.md

 - **Netflix Eureka:** Service discovery.
 - **RabbitMQ:** Message broker.
 - **MongoDB:** NoSQL database based on documents.
+- **MySQL:** SQL database.
+- **fabric8:** Docker-Maven Plugin for build and push images.

-This application consists of four differents services:
+This application consists of four different services:

 - **Product service:** Provides API for managing products.
 By default it runs on port `8001`.
 - **Service discovery:** Netflix Eureka service that discovers and registers other service instances.
 By default it runs on port `8761`.
 - **API gateway:** Netflix Zuul API gateway that sits on the top of the product and shopping list services, providing a gateway for those services.
-By default it runs on port `8765`.
+By default it runs on port `8091`.

 See the diagram below: